Russia launches new Ukraine barrage as grain deal extended

 KYIV, Ukraine (AP) — Russian airstrikes inflicted more damage on Ukraine on Thursday, with the latest barrage smashing into energy infrastructure, apartment buildings and an industrial site.

-At least four people were killed and 11 others wounded in drone and missile strikes around the country, authorities said.
+At least four people were killed and more than a dozen others wounded in drone and missile strikes around the country, authorities said.

 Separately, U.N.
 Secretary-General António Guterres announced an extension of a four-month-old deal to ensure the safe delivery of export of grain, foodstuffs and fertilizers from Ukraine through the Black Sea just days before it was set to expire.